michaelkemp/aws-bootcamp-bastion/README.md

 - [Tunneling](https://www.ssh.com/ssh/tunneling/example) example
 - The ```ssh -L``` command forwards a port on **your machine** throught your **bastion server**, to a **remote machine**.
+- ```-N``` - *Do not execute a remote command.* This is useful for just forwarding ports.
+Which is the case we are exploiting.
-- You generally don't use the standard port the your end of the tunnel, in case you already have something listening on this port.
+- You generally don't use the standard port at your end of the tunnel, in case you already have something listening on this port.
 - Examples:
     - To ssh to an AWS Linux bastion running at 44.144.44.144 with key bastion-key.pem
         - ```ssh -i bastion-key.pem ec2-user@44.144.44.144```